 Tips to Make a Styrofoam Cone Gnome

 - Generally, I end up making my gnome noses from whatever is on hand.
 Sometimes it’s wood beads, sometimes buttons.
 But for this gnome project, it was polymer clay.
-Why did I pick clay to make this nose?
-Because I wanted to.
-When designing, go with what feels right–or what you have on hand.
+My point is use what you have.

-- If you’ve never cut faux fur before, do not just go after it with scissors.
-You’ll ruin the drape and be super sorry.
-But, if you flip the fur over and cut the fabric only with an Exacto knife, you’ll be able to save the fur and it’ll look great!
+- If you’ve never cut faux fur before, do not use scissors.
+Flip the fur over and cut the fabric only with an Exacto knife in a triangle.

 How Do I Make a Gnome with Boots?